hugorodgerbrown/HipChat.net/readme.md

 I no longer use .NET, and do not have a working, stable .NET development environment set up, which makes maintaining this project a PITA.
 If anyone would like to take it over (specifically the packaging for Nuget, which is the hard part to do without a dev environment), please get in touch.

+https://github.com/chris-peterson is interested in taking this over.
+First plan would be to publish a nuget package.

 ---

 This is a C# library used to wrap the [HipChat API](https://www.hipchat.com/docs/api)